-I am a post-doctoral researcher at Viral Lab.
-I conduct my research in the field of International Relations (IR) International Political Economy (IPE).
+I am a post-doctoral researcher at Viral Lab, Sabanci University.
+I conduct my research in the field of International Relations (IR) and International Political Economy (IPE).
 During my doctoral studies, I taught IPE at Sabanci University and worked as a teaching assistant for the Law and Ethics course.
 As well as my academic career, I have worked as a researcher and consultant in a number of global and local think tanks.

 The main methodological pillars of my research include data collection, manipulation, visualization, and analysis.
 I use STATA, Latex, and a number of Python libraries to perform necessary research operations.
 I am currently working as a post-doctoral researcher at Sabanci University’s Viral Lab, combining my POLS-IR research with computational methods.

 I received my M.A. degree in Philosophy Department/Boğaziçi University, focusing on the social justice theory of F.A.Hayek.
 I have a B.A. degree from Philosophy Department/Bogazici University.